DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/5-discussion/mod.typ

 == Shortcomings <c6:shortcomings>
 // Notable shortcomings of project: requires latest satellite images to be completely useful. (like contruction zones, etc)
+// comment on branching loss not working well with thick line (comp9)

 == Future Work <c6:future-work>